-Goodwill and Intangible Assets
+(a) Goodwill and Intangible Assets

 CICA Handbook Section 3064, Goodwill and Intangible Assets, establishes revised standards for recognition, measurement, presentation and disclosure of goodwill and intangible assets.
 Concurrent with the introduction of this standard, the CICA withdrew EIC 27, Revenues and Expenses during the preoperating period.
-As a result of the withdrawal of EIC 27, companies will no longer be able to defer costs and revenues incurred prior to commercial production at new mine operations.
 On January 1, 2009, the Company adopted these changes, with no impact on its consolidated financial statements.

-Credit Risk and Fair Value of Financial Assets and Liabilities
+(b) Credit Risk and Fair Value of Financial Assets and Liabilities

 In January 2009, the CICA issued EIC-173, Credit Risk and the Fair Value of Financial Assets and Financial Liabilities.
 The EIC provides guidance on how to take into account credit risk of an entity and counterparty when determining the fair value of financial assets and financial liabilities, including derivative instruments.

 This standard is effective for our fiscal year beginning January 1, 2009.
-Adoption of this EIC did not have a significant effect on the company's financial statements for the period ended June 30, 2009.
+Adoption of this EIC did not have a significant effect on the Company's financial statements for the period ended September 30, 2009.

-Mining Exploration Costs
+(c) Mining Exploration Costs

 In March 2009, the CICA issued EIC-174, Mining Exploration Costs.
 The EIC provides guidance on the accounting and the impairment review of exploration costs.
 This standard is effective for our fiscal year beginning January 1, 2009.
-The application of this EIC did not have an effect on the company's financial statements for the period ended June 30, 2009.
+The application of this EIC did not have an effect on the Company's financial statements for the period ended September 30, 2009.